kris-classes/restart-s1-2022/README.md

 * Nick C: Using Athena
 * Asimina: Intro to TypeScript
 * Wiremu: IP crawler that downloads certificates
-* Jin Zhu: Using Pulumi to deploy a backend API server to AWS EC2
+* Joe Zhu: Using Pulumi to deploy a backend API server to AWS EC2
 * Add your name and topic here.

 Monday: Queen's Birthday (No class)